Venue: Civic Centre

 To confirm and sign the minutes of the last meeting.

-That the minutes were approved as a true record.
+Minutes of 23 November 2021 were approved and accepted as a true record.

 To consider any proposed appointments.